Dark Polo Gang

-Dark Polo Gang is an Italian trap musical group from Rome founded by Tony Effe, Dark Side, Wayne Santana and Dark Pyrex in 2014.
+Dark Polo Gang was an Italian trap musical group from Rome founded by Tony Effe, Side Baby, Wayne Santana and Dark Pyrex in 2014.

 Dark Polo Gang is known to have emerged to fame without the help or support of a major, having produced music tracks and video clips independently.
 They rely on an emerging independent record label called Triplosette Entertainment, of which all contributors are none other than the members of the Gang, longtime friends.

-Most of their publications were produced by the Italian American beatmaker Sick Luke, considered the fourth member of the group.
+Most of their publications were produced by beatmaker Sick Luke, considered the fifth member of the group.

 History of the group

 The four initial members of the group, Arturo Bruni (Dark Side), Nicolò Rapisarda (Tony Effe), Dylan Thomas Cerulli (Dark Pyrex or Principe Pyrex) and Umberto Violo (Dark Wayne or Wayne Santana), have known each other since childhood growing up in the affluent neighborhoods of Rome (Rione Monti, Trastevere, Campo de 'Fiori).
 During adolescence they start rapping for fun until Sick Luke, the son of Duke Montana, convinced them to produce some songs seriously.
 On 22 May 2018, the father of Arturo Bruni (Dark Side) announced the withdrawal from the group of the latter and the beginning of his solo career.

 In 2015 the first mixtape called Full Metal Dark was released, available for free download, followed by three individual albums: Crack musica by Tony and Side, Wayne's Succo di zenzero and Pyrex's The Dark Album.

 In 2017 the album Twins was released, which debuted at the top of the FIMI Album Ranking.
 In August 2017 the single Caramelle was certified platinum by FIMI, while Cono Gelato and Sportswear were certified gold records by the same body.

 In 2018 the DarkSide's mixtape came out, entirely produced by Sick Luke, called Sick Side.